Mon-Fri 8:00am - 6:00pm EST

 Guide to Bullying Prevention

-What Does it Mean to Be a Bully, and What Do They Do?
+What is a Bully and What Do They Do?

-When a person repeatedly and intentionally sets out to injure, traumatize, or demoralize another person, he or she is considered a bully.
+When a person repeatedly and intentionally sets out to harass, injure, traumatize, or demoralize another person, he or she is considered a bully.
 Hitting, kicking, spitting, pushing, and other form of aggressive physical contact are actions that are most recognizable as the actions of a bully.
 In addition, a bully may use words to embarrass or threaten his or her victim.
-Courtesy of the Internet and cellphones, written words in the form of text messages or posts on social networking sites may also be used to intimidate others.
+Courtesy of the Internet and mobile devices, written words in the form of text messages or social media posts may also be used to intimidate others.
 In some instances, neither words or physical contact is needed.
 The Internet may be used to spread embarrassing images or videos to classmates, or passive-aggressive tactics such as silence may be employed.

-Because children often do not tell their parents that they are victims of bullying, it is important that parents pay attention to any potential signs.
-This may not be as simple as it seems as signs of bullying are varied, with some more obvious than others.
-Bruises are the most obvious and visible indications that a child is the victim of a bully.
+Because children often do not tell their parents that they are victims of bullying, it is important that parents pay attention to any potential signs of distress in their child.
+This may not be as simple as it seems, as signs of bullying are varied, with some more obvious than others.
+Bruises and injuries that cannot be explained away as a fall off of the playground swings are the most obvious and visible indications that a child may be the victim of a bully.
 For this reason, parents should both look for and question the presence of bruises.
-In addition to bruises, bullied children may have ripped clothing and also claim to lose lunch money or other belongings.
+In addition to bruises, bullied children may have ripped clothing and also claim to lose lunch money or personal belongings.
 A child who becomes moody, less talkative, isolates his or herself, or begins to have frequent emotional outbursts, may also be suffering at the hands of a bully.
 Oversleeping, an inability to sleep, or recurring nightmares all indicate some potential form of emotional distress.
 Because kids will want to avoid the bully or bullies as much as possible, they may suddenly claim illnesses that are difficult to verify in order to avoid going to school.

 If a child is the victim of bullying, his or her parent will want to put a stop to it as quickly as possible.
 Unfortunately, kids often do not tell that they are being bullied and when they do it is with difficulty.
 For this reason, parents will want to be supportive and comforting when discussing the topic.
-Parents who suspect bullying should sit down with their children and ask if there are any problems that the child wants to share.
+Parents who suspect bullying should sit down on a commercial park bench with their children and ask if there are any problems that the child wants to share.
 When a child voluntarily tells his or her parents about being bullied, it is critical that it is not marginalized or treated as unimportant.
 The more accepting and willing parents are to listen to their children, the more comfortable their children will feel talking to them.
 It is important that parents get as much information about the bullying as possible.
 They will want to know who the bully is, how their child is being bullied and how frequently, and what the school has done to stop it.
 The next step is to discuss ways to avoid the bully, such as never being alone, being more assertive, or ignoring the bully.
 Parents will also need to speak with their child's teachers or school administrator about the incident about what can be done to stop the behavior.
-At no point, however, should parents approach the bully directly.
+At no point, however, should parents approach the bully directly as they hang out on a park bench.
 Speaking to the bully's parents may be necessary if the school is unable to stop it.
-Another option is to check out the state's anti-bullying laws, particularly when violence, or embarrassing pictures or videos are involved, as legal action may be necessary.
+Another option is to check out the state's anti-bullying laws, particularly when violence or embarrassing pictures or videos are involved, as legal action may be necessary.

 We can't find products matching the selection.